-'''

 Box Type: 'traf'

 Container: Movie Fragment Box ('moof')

-Mandatory: No

-Quantity: Zero or more

-'''

 Within the movie fragment there is a set of track fragments, zero or more per track.
 The track fragments in turn contain zero or more track runs, each of which document a contiguous run of samples for that track.
 Within these structures, many fields are optional and can be defaulted.